 Generally, no, you’ll want a compression liner built-in to your shorts or wear a separate compression liner if your shorts are linerless.
 In CrossFit workouts, you’ll be lifting, jumping, running, and tackling a variety of other exercises, so you’ll want something to help keep everything secure and locked down.

 Personally, I like having shorts with built-in compression liners because it helps me bring less total articles of clothing with me in my gym bag and it takes the stress out of compression liners and shorts that don’t blend well.
-Basically, there are occasions when waistbands of separate compression liners and shorts interact poorly with one another resulting in sliding and constant adjustments.

 Either way, I’d suggest selecting a compression liner option that aligns best with your preferences, wants, and needs.
 Underwear will likely be too loose for providing you with security with this style of training.